matthew-sladescu/xml-cue-samples/XMLEncodingProposal.md

 ## Example CUE constraints definitions against an XML file

-Given an XML file with a set of note elements and a book element like the one shown below, we could write a CUE schema as shown below"
+Given an XML file with a `note` element and a `book` element, we could write a CUE schema to define types as shown below:

 XML
 ```